Durban Kwazulu-natal, South Africa Travel Guide

 ATMs are widely available at banks, shopping centers, and petrol stations.
 For safety, use Atms located in well-lit, secure locations, preferably inside a bank or mall.

 South Africa observes several public holidays.
 Businesses may have reduced hours or be closed.
-Religious vacations might also impact operating hours.
+Religious vacations might as well impact operating hours.

 A handshake is common when meeting people.
 Maintain eye contact during greetings.
 Respect for elders is highly valued.
 Using "Sawubona" (Zulu for "hello") is a polite and esteemed greeting.